 How Do Wildfires Affect Air Quality Levels?

-Pollution from wildfires throughout Australia and California over the years has greatly affected air quality levels.
+Pollution from wildfires throughout Australia, Canada and California over the years has greatly affected air quality levels.
 Pictures like the one above show the large amounts of smoke and pollution produced by these wildfires.

 But how exactly does the smoke from these wildfires affect air quality levels?
 What exactly is in wildfire smoke?